Behavioral ecology: Brood parasitism

 Some animals deceive other species into providing all parental care.
 These brood parasites selfishly exploit their hosts' parents and host offspring.
-The common cuckoo is a well known example of a brood parasite.
+The common cuckoo is a well-known example of a brood parasite.
 Female cuckoos lay a single egg in the nest of the host species and when the cuckoo chick hatches, it ejects all the host eggs and young.
 Other examples of brood parasites include honeyguides, cowbirds, and the large blue butterfly.

-Brood parasite offspring have many strategies to induce their host parents to invest parental care.
-Studies show that the common cuckoo uses vocal mimicry to reproduce the sound of multiple hungry host young to solicit more food.
+Brood parasite offspring have many strategies to induce their host parents to invest in parental care.
+Studies show that the common cuckoo uses vocal mimicry to imitate the sound of multiple hungry host young to solicit more food.
 Other cuckoos use visual deception with their wings to exaggerate the begging display.
 False gapes from brood parasite offspring cause host parents to collect more food.
 Another example of a brood parasite is Phengaris butterflies such as Phengaris rebeli and Phengaris arion, which differ from the cuckoo in that the butterflies do not oviposit directly in the nest of the host, an ant species Myrmica schencki.
 Rather, the butterfly larvae release chemicals that deceive the ants into believing that they are ant larvae, causing the ants to bring the butterfly larvae back to their own nests to feed them.
 Other examples of brood parasites are Polistes sulcifer, a paper wasp that has lost the ability to build its own nests so females lay their eggs in the nest of a host species, Polistes dominula, and rely on the host workers to take care of their brood, as well as Bombus bohemicus, a bumblebee that relies on host workers of various other Bombus species.
 Similarly, in Eulaema meriana, some Leucospidae wasps exploit the brood cells and nest for shelter and food from the bees.
 Vespula austriaca is another wasp in which the females force the host workers to feed and take care of the brood.
 In particular, Bombus hyperboreus, an Arctic bee species, is also classified as a brood parasite in that it attacks and enslaves other species within their subgenus, Alpinobombus to propagate their population.